testableapple/fastlane-plugin-dependency_check_ios_analyzer/README.md

 ## About dependency_check_ios_analyzer

-Fastlane wrapper around the [OWASP dependency-check](https://jeremylong.github.io/DependencyCheck) [Swift Package Manager](https://jeremylong.github.io/DependencyCheck/analyzers/swift.html) and [Cocoapods](https://jeremylong.github.io/DependencyCheck/analyzers/cocoapods.html) analyzers 🚀
+Fastlane wrapper around the [OWASP dependency-check](https://jeremylong.github.io/DependencyCheck) iOS analyzers ([Swift Package Manager](https://jeremylong.github.io/DependencyCheck/analyzers/swift.html) and [CocoaPods](https://jeremylong.github.io/DependencyCheck/analyzers/cocoapods.html)).

 This analyzer is considered experimental.
 While it may be useful and provide valid results more testing must be completed to ensure that the false negative/false positive rates are acceptable.